The Mediterranean fruit fly has reappeared in California!

 When the medfly returned in 1981, Governor Brown delayed aerial spraying of malathion, claiming environmental concerns.
 That was when we learned that medflies reproduce and feed at astounding rates.
 In that case, the medflies needed only one month to destroy millions of dollars of crops, and to threaten billions more, over an area of 530 square miles.
 When it was realized just how devastating this pest could be, the California National Guard was called upon to create highway checkpoints to confiscate infested produce.

 Now, when a single medfly is spotted, it is checked for gender and fertility, and then all the stops are pulled: aerial spraying, ground spraying, trapping, irradiation, releasing sterile male medflies, public information, and quarantines.
-Since 1985, medflies have been found in California in 2007 (Dixon), 2008 (El Cajon), and now in 2017.
-Currently, there are two active medfly quarantines in California: Fairfield (Solano Co., just north of Contra Costa) and Sun Valley (Los Angeles Co.).
-The Half Moon Bay infestation brings that number to three.
+Since 1985, medflies have been found in California in 2007 (Dixon), 2008 (El Cajon), and in 2017.

 What can you do?

-First, never, ever, EVER smuggle fresh produce, plants, or soil from infested areas into California.
-Don’t mail fresh produce into uninfested areas either.
-For more information, contact the California state Dept. of Food and Agriculture at (650) 363-4700.
+First, never, ever, EVER smuggle fresh produce, plants, or soil from infested areas into uninfested areas.
+Do not mail fresh produce into uninfested areas either.
+For more information, contact the California Dept. of Food and Agriculture at (650) 363-4700.

 IF YOU THINK YOU SEE EVEN ONE MEDFLY, PLEASE REPORT IT!